 What did the ancient Egyptians believe about the afterlife?
 Why did the Egyptians mummify their dead and who was mummified?
 This session uses costumes and props to explore the Ancient Egyptians, their beliefs in the afterlife and the mummification process.

-India 1 hour, onsite, all KS
+A Hindu Wedding 1 hour, onsite, all KS

 Local History Talk and Walk with Martha Gunn 1.5 hours, onsite, all KS

 Come and meet famous dipper Martha Gunn as she tells you all about Brighton’s history through a slide show and a tour around The Lanes.

 Minnie Turner, Life of a Brighton Suffragette, 1.5 hours, onsite, All KS

 Come and meet Minnie Turner and learn what life was like in Brighton at the turn of the 20th century when women were campaigning for the vote.

 SEN Shadow Puppet Workshop 4 hours, onsite, all KS